alrodsa/GeneticMario/README.md

  |OpenCV    | ```pip3 install opencv-python```|

-[IMPORTANT] The ROM of "Super Mario World" must be imported to use it in the Gym Retro enviroment, import it with:
+[IMPORTANT] The ROM of *Super Mario World* must be imported to use it in the Gym Retro enviroment, import it with:

 ```python3 -m retro.import /path/to/your/ROMs/directory/```